 Those who seek to monitor and control the citizenry cannot stand the idea of unfettered, private communications.
 Unfortunately, those people are often legislators, with the full power of an out-of-control Congress to use to impose their will.

 The latest threat to our freedom is H.R.
 3523, known as CISPA—the Cyber Intelligence Sharing and Protection Act.
-It will almost certainly pass the U.S. House on Friday unless you act now!
+It will almost certainly pass the U.S. House within a week unless you act now!